MIRI LRS Recommended Strategies

 For slitless TSO observations, target acquisition (TA) is required.
 Accurate target placement is especially important if multi-epoch transit observations will be combined.
 The TA procedure will ensure that the target is placed at the same location for each exposure, with <10 mas accuracy (corresponding to <0.1 px).

 For slit observations, TA is highly recommended for point or compact sources given the size of the slit (length 4.7", 3.18 mm, 42.7 pix; width 0.51", 0.33 mm, 4.6 pix) and the sensitivity of the calibration to the location of the source in the slit.
 The no-TA option is intended to be used mostly for extended sources, and for dedicated background exposures if these is required.
 When observations are carried out without a TA, the target placement accuracy is determined by the JWST pointing performance and the accuracy of the target coordinates (including proper motion).

-- For point sources, using the along-slit dither option: pair-wise subtraction of the spectral images from the 2 nod positions.
+For observations of point sources in the LRS slit, an ALONG THE SLIT NOD should be specified.
+This will enable pair-wise subtraction of the spectral images from the two nod positions.